Main Content

 collapse all

-Transfer function coefficients of the filter, returned as row vectors of length n + 1 for lowpass and highpass filters and 2n + 1 for bandpass and bandstop filters.
+Transfer function coefficients of the filter, returned as row vectors.
+Given the filter order n, the function returns b and a with r samples, where r = n+1 for lowpass and highpass filters and r = 2*n+1 for bandpass and bandstop filters.

-• For digital filters, the transfer function is expressed in terms of b and a as
+The transfer function is expressed in terms of b = [b1 b2br] and a = [a1 a2ar] as one of these:

 Data Types: double

-• For analog filters, the transfer function is expressed in terms of z, p, and k as
+The transfer function is expressed in terms of z = [z1 z2zr], p = [p1 p2pr], and k as one of these:

 Data Types: double

 State-space representation of the filter, returned as matrices.
-If m = n for lowpass and highpass designs and m = 2n for bandpass and bandstop filters, then A is m × m, B is m × 1, C is 1 × m, and D is 1 × 1.
+If r = n for lowpass and highpass designs and r = 2n for bandpass and bandstop filters, then A is r × r, B is r × 1, C is 1 × r, and D is 1 × 1.

-• For digital filters, the state-space matrices relate the state vector x, the input u, and the output y through
+The state-space matrices relate the state vector x, the input u, and the output y through one of these equation systems.

 x(k+1)=Ax(k)+Bu(k)y(k)=Cx(k)+Du(k).